These caramel apple muffins are bursting with cosy spices, grated apple and a buttery, crunchy streusel on top then smothered in luscious caramel.

 - 12 hole muffin tin and muffin liners

-- Preheat the oven to 200C / 395F / 180C fan forced.
+- Preheat the oven to 200C (180C fan) / 395F.
 Line a regular 12 hole muffin tin with muffin or cupcake cases or grease teh holes well with butter.

 FOR THE STREUSEL